YB-Yap/APUCarParkingSystem/README.md

 - *WIP* To check the availability of car parking areas.
 - To check all records.
 - To check all subscription.
-- To modify overall subscription capacity.
+- *WIP* To modify overall subscription capacity.
 - To terminate season parking subscription.

 APU Car Parking System is able,